thooore/SpleeterCore/README.md

 3. In SpleeterGUI select ***Advanced > Set SpleeterGUI path*** and select the path to where you unzipped SpleeterCore (The same folder that `root_folder.txt` is in)

 ---
-If you want to clone the repo (there's no real reason to since it's esentially the same as the release) you'll have to install [git-lfs](https://git-lfs.github.com/) since some files are quite large
+If you want to clone the repo (there's no real reason to since it's essentially the same as the release) you'll have to install [git-lfs](https://git-lfs.github.com/) since some files are quite large